davew-msft/MLOps-E2E/Lab11/README.md

 1. Navigate to [Lab11/safe-driver-prediction.ipynb](./Lab11/safe-driver-prediction.ipynb).
     * this is a basic notebook that trains and validates a model.
-    * upload this file to your JupyterLab environment.
+    * upload this file to your JupyterLab environment or open it from JupyterLab if you cloned the repo.
 1. Walk through each cell in the notebook.

 >>Let us know if you have any questions or concerns.